 The second method is the necessity to restrain our striving for spiritual growth, in order to assimilate changes and guard against spiritual lapses.
 We want to internalize our spiritual and ethical gains, and maintain our current level.
 This means that we must curb the desire for growth, so that our ambitions do not overextend the soul’s natural capacity for change.

-The tent and the mishkan are both forms of temporary shelter.
+The “tent” and the “mishkan” are both forms of temporary shelter.
 Both relate to the soul’s upwards journey.
 However, they differ in a significant aspect.
-The tent is inherently connected to the state of traveling.
+The “tent” is inherently connected to the state of traveling.
 It corresponds to the aspiration for constant change and growth.
-The mishkan is also part of the journey, but it is associated with the rests between travels.
+The “mishkan” is also part of the journey, but it is associated with the rests between travels.
 It is the soul’s sense of calm, its rest from the constant movement, for the sake of the overall mission.

 Surprisingly, it is the second method that is the loftier of the two.
 The desire to change reflects a lower-level fear, lest we stagnate and deteriorate.
-Therefore, the blessing mentions tents first, together with the name Jacob, the first and embryonic name of the Jewish people.
+Therefore, the blessing mentions “tents” first, together with the name “Jacob,” the first and embryonic name of the Jewish people.

-(Gold from the Land of Israel, pp. 269-270; adapted from Olat Re’iyah vol. I, pp. 42-43)
+(Gold from the Land of Israel, pp. 269-270.
+Adapted from Olat Re’iyah vol. I, pp. 42-43)